-WARNING: To reduce the risk of fire, electrical shock, or injury when using your refrigerator, follow these basic precautions:
+WARNING: To reduce the risk of fire, electric shock, or injury when using your refrigerator, follow these basic precautions:

-- Plug into grounded 3-prong outlet.
+- Plug into grounded 3 prong outlet.

 - Do not remove ground prong.

 - Do not use an adapter.

 - Do not use an extension cord.

 - Disconnect power before servicing.

 - Remove doors from your old refrigerator.

 - Use nonflammable cleaner only.

-- Do not install the refrigerator near an oven, radiator, or other heat source.
+- Do not install the refrigerator near an oven,

+radiator, or other heat source.

+SAVETHESE INSTRUCTIONS -

 - Keep flammable materials and vapors, such as gasoline, away from refrigerator.

 - Use two or more people to move or install refrigerator.

 - Unplug refrigerator before installing ice maker.

-- SAVE THESE INSTRUCTIONS -
+- Use a sturdy glass when dispensing ice or water (on some models).